May 23, 2020

 Now, that’s not to say that school will completely go out the window.
 No, no, no my dear friend.
 This summer is completely different than any other summer before and it’s not for lack of trying to put away the electronics, no. It’s because usually we supplement our device usage with time at the pool, camps and practices to fill the gaps.
 While there will be some camps still in progress, the amount is much less, meaning my four kids are going to the poster children for the phrase, “I’m bored.”

 Each summer, I vow and set the highest intentions to get my kids off their butts and doing more outside or using their imaginations.
 One year, I was too strict and it backfired.
 Another year, I was too lax, that bit me in the butt much sooner.
 This year, the stakes have been changed once again.
+I decided to have soft play equipment Swansea so that the kids would enjoy their indoor activities with lots of things to do.

 We are still crossing our fingers for swim team this summer.
 Time will only tell if our local pool will allow our kids to practice in the morning.
 But if not, the kids and I came up with a solution to get rid of the I’m bored floating through our house.